dart-archive/www.dartlang.org/README.md

     });                                                //
     {% endprettify %}<!--- END(then_callback) -->

 That's safe to do for HTML documents as well.
+See the feet-wet-streams article for more examples of using doc-code-verify with Markdown.

 In the code, it looks like this: